 This small fortified village was initially built to protect around twelve families from the Turk attacks, in the 15th century.
 Its population grew to around 400 inhabitants during the next three centuries, becoming a true village.
 However, during the communist period, the Yugoslav government acquired it and turned it into a five-star hotel resort, and the former inhabitants were relocated to the mainland.

 In the ’60s and the ’70s, the place was a favourite of celebrities, such as Princess Margaret, Orson Welles, Sophia Loren and Elizabeth Taylor, among many others.

-The investment has proven successful, as Aman Sveti Stefan resort won the Gallivanter’s Guide award for Hotel of the Year in 2010, and has regained some of his attractiveness to celebrities, as well, as Novak Djokovic chose it for his wedding.
+The investment has proven successful, as Aman Sveti Stefan resort won the Gallivanter’s Guide award for Hotel of the Year in 2010.
+It has also regained some of his attractiveness to celebrities, as well, as Novak Djokovic chose Sveti Stefan for his wedding.

 We were left in Budva’s agglomerated harbour, full of small boats and people swimming dangerously close to them.
 From there, we stopped to drink some freshly squeezed juice, hoping Ana would feel better afterwards.
 The sellers are really friendly and they actually know what fruit combinations to suggest for seasickness, so the recovery is fast.

 We walked towards the wall taking us to the Stari Grad, or the Old Town.
 I was amazed by how everything reminded me of Italy’s fortified towns from the Tuscany area.
 Similar stones, narrow, lovely and colourful streets, even the same warm yellowish light.
 In case you don’t know, I am in love with Italy, and hope to one day live somewhere under the Tuscan sun.
 So, I really, really adored Budva!